 Copies of these certificates can be purchased, provided you have a UK address:

-- by phone, post or in person using the standard or same day express service.
+- by phone or post using the standard or same day express service.

 2 Order a copy certificate